matzsoft/adventofcode/tools/adventOfCode/README.md

 1. Creates a subdirectory called day12.
 1. Creates a Swift Package Manager structure within the day12 directory.
 1. Copies day12.swift into the correct part of the Sources directory as main.swift.
-1. Copies all the library files into place beside main.swift.
+1. Modifies Package.swift to include dependencies for the local `Library`.
-1. Copies the stock Package.swift to stock-Package.swift.
+1. Copies the resulting Package.swift to stock-Package.swift.
 1. If day12.patch exists, use `patch` to update the live Package.swift.
 1. Opens the package in Xcode.